 In her excellent book The Charisma Myth (Penguin Books, 2013), Olivia Fox Cabane reports a curious yet highly reliable phenomenon: Every year, she asks the incoming class at Stanford Business School, “How many of you in here feel that you are the one mistake that the admissions committee made?"
 And every year, about two-thirds of the students raise their hands.

 Now this is a curious state of affairs because getting into a top-notch program is not easy.
 There are many hurdles to clear, including achieving a high GPA in college, scoring high on the GMAT, and obtaining strong letters of recommendation from prominent professors and professionals.
 Building an impressive dossier takes consistent and concerted hard work as well as talent.
-It would be difficult to consistently pull the wool over everyone’s eyes over four years of college, internships, and grueling tests like the GMAT.
+It would be difficult to consistently pull the wool over everyone’s eyes during four years of college, internships, and grueling tests like the GMAT.
 Yet despite this, the majority of students who achieve their goal of admission to the program seriously doubt they deserve to be there.
 In short, they suffer from Impostor Syndrome.

 According to the California Institute of Technology Counseling Center, Impostor Syndrome is “a collection of feelings of inadequacy that persist even in face of information that indicates that the opposite is true.
 It is experienced internally as chronic self-doubt, and feelings of intellectual fraudulence.”

 The telltale sign of impostor syndrome is a disconnect between perceived and actual performance.
 “Impostors” have ample objective evidence that they are doing well—good performance reports, promotion history, grades, etc. Yet they feel that somehow they've been faking it or skating along on thin ice.
 Any minute now, they are going to be ummasked and revealed to be a fraud.